UNES97/TRELLIS-3D-DOCKER/README.md

-# TRELLIS Microsoft - Dockerized Application
+# TRELLIS Microsoft - Dockerized Application by @UNES97

 This repository contains a Dockerized implementation of Microsoft TRELLIS.